Definition of Refurbishment vs Renovation: The Ins & Outs of Overhauling Your Property

 blog divider up

 Given the variation involved, it can be difficult to define the average costs of refurbishment for investors.
-For 2022, wooden flooring (per m²) will have an average cost of just £30, but up to £900 could be spent on replastering a single room.
-Therefore, fully planning out a project and negotiating with contractors is crucial.
+For 2025, a full kitchen renovation cost can vary considerably from £6,200 to £50,000[10].
+Meanwhile, on average, laminate flooring installation costs around £60 per m² (inclusive of materials and labour[11]).
+Evidently, fully planning out a project and negotiating with contractors is crucial.

 Investors will also need to keep an eye on their taxes.
 Refurbishment as well as renovation can increase value, but this may result in higher tax bills too.
 Capital gains tax may be due on properties sold for a higher value than what they were bought for.
 Additionally, if rents are raised after an upgrade, income tax costs could also jump.